tanvir-git/odoo-documentation/content/applications/services/helpdesk/overview/receiving_tickets.rst

    :align: center
    :height: 250
    :alt: View of the settings page of a helpdesk team emphasizing the email alias feature
-         in Odoo Helpdesk
+         in CoquiAPPs Helpdesk

 .. note::
-   Using your own email server is required to send and receive emails in Odoo Community and Enterprise.
+   Using your own email server is required to send and receive emails in CoquiAPPs Community and Enterprise.
 Online users benefit from a ready-to-use email server.

 Website Form